borbelyattila11/Histogram-Equalization/README.md

 2. **Perform Histogram Equalization**: Use the steps described above (compute the histogram, normalize to PDF, calculate the CDF, and map intensities) on the combined intensity data.

 3. **Reshape Back to Original Size**: After applying the intensity mapping, reshape the equalized data back to its original dimensions for each channel.

+---
+## Local Histogram Equalization

+Local histogram equalization improves the contrast of an image by applying histogram equalization to small regions (tiles) of the image, instead of the entire image.
+This technique is particularly useful in enhancing local details in low-contrast areas without overexposing other regions.

+### Steps for Local Histogram Equalization:

+1. **Define Local Regions**: The image is divided into small, non-overlapping tiles (e.g., 128x128 pixels), and histogram equalization is applied to each region independently.

+2. **Calculate Local Histogram**: For each tile, compute the histogram of pixel intensities.

+3. **Normalize Local Histogram (PDF)**: Normalize the histogram to get the Probability Density Function (PDF) for each tile.

+4. **Compute Cumulative Distribution Function (CDF)**: Calculate the CDF of the tile's PDF to capture the cumulative pixel distribution.

+5. **Map Intensities**: Map the pixel intensities in each tile using the transformation function derived from the CDF, similar to global histogram equalization.

+6. **Reconstruct the Image**: After processing all tiles, combine the equalized tiles to reconstruct the final image.

+### Formula for Local Transformation:

+Given the CDF of a local tile:

+$$
+CDF_{local}(r_k) = \sum_{i=0}^{k} PDF_{local}(r_i)
+$$

+The pixel intensities are then mapped by:

+$$
+r_k' = round(CDF_{local}(r_k) \cdot (L - 1))
+$$

+Where the transformation is applied to each tile independently.